sajari/sdk-react/README.md

 ## Handling results

-A typical search result UI could includes a summary of the search, maybe with options to change spellings or search for alternatives, and a list of the paginated results.
+A typical search result UI panel includes a summary of the search (i.e. "10 results found for X"), including options to fix spellings or suggested alternatives, and a paginated list of results.
 We include components for all of these pieces so it's easy to get started.

 A standard search response handler would look something like this: